 - Make a schedule.
 Set hours in your day which will be your family’s “school hours.”
 8-1?
 10-2:30?
 12-4?
 Be reasonable and flexible, but establish some structure and boundaries.

 - Use the list as a guide.
 Each Monday – Friday, your child should use the list you made together as a structure for their days.
-Understand that your child does not need to do EVERY extra item, every day; Anything mandated from school has priority.
+Anything mandated from their school has priority.

 - Keep it interesting.
-Include things like: free-choice reading, alone time, fresh air PE, listening to music, baking, etc. School does not have to be boring.
+Include things like: free-choice reading, fresh air phys ed, listening to music, baking, etc. School does not have to be boring.
 Mix in things your child enjoys with required core subjects.
 Encouraging free-choice time is not a bad thing, but too much screen time is.
 Non-screen play-time is valuable for all ages and is essential.
 At every age, playing sparks creativity and exploration.
 Embrace your child or teen’s inner curiosity.

 - Set them up for success by working together on a plan for their days that is not composed of one hour of school and eight hours of Fortnight.
 Set some ground rules that benefit you all, whether short or long term.
 Show empathy, and be a leader.
 Your job right now is NOT to TEACH your children.
 It is to love and support them first, and facilitate their learning second.